Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 That might include:

-- changing campaign priorities
+- changing campaign priorities.

-- new landing-page needs
+- new landing-page needs.

-- optimisation work
+- optimisation work.

-- more strategic input
+- more strategic input.

-- occasional paid-social support
+- occasional paid-social support.

 A practical comparison

-| Model | Usually strongest when |
+| Model | Usually fits when |

 |---|---|

-| Package | Scope is stable and predictable |
+| Package | Scope is stable and predictable. |

-| Custom retainer | Priorities change and support needs to flex |
+| Custom retainer | Priorities change and support needs to flex. |

-| Hybrid | Core management is fixed but strategic work expands when needed |
+| Hybrid | Core management is fixed but strategic work expands when needed. |

 Where businesses misjudge the choice